alexgomb/Scripts/README.md

-simply scripts wich i make with the aim of learning R coding
+ scripts which i make with the aim of learning R coding